 Tobacco usage and tongue piercing can be very damaging to your child’s oral health.
 There are a number of problems associated with tobacco and tongue piercings, and in some cases, they can even be deadly.
 We have provided some basic information about tobacco usage and tongue piercing on this page, and we encourage you to contact Adaptive Dental Associates at 908-847-4498 for more information.
-If you have questions, or to make your child’s appointment with Dr. Joseph Maggio, Dr. Robert Lo Guidice, and their team of dentists in Phillipsburg, New Jersey, please call us today at 908-847-4498.
+If you have questions, or to make your child’s appointment with Dr. Robert Lo Giudice and associates, our dentists in Phillipsburg, New Jersey, please call us today at 908-847-4498.

 Tobacco use is one of the leading causes of death in society, as well as one of the most preventable.
 Smoking or chewing tobacco can lead to a number of problems, including:

 - A reduction in your ability to smell and taste

 Many people also consider smokeless tobacco a “safer” option; however, this belief is mistaken.
 Smokeless tobacco actually delivers a greater concentration of harmful agents into the body, and it is more addictive than regular tobacco.

 We strongly recommend that parents discourage preadolescent and adolescent tobacco use in order to help their child preserve their oral health.
 There are a few ways in which you can do this, including speaking to your child personally about the dangers of tobacco use, leading by example and not using tobacco yourself, and monitoring your child closely.

 Many teenagers view tongue piercings as a way to express their growing individuality, while parents view it as an impermanent and less visible change.
 Unfortunately, tongue piercings can have a very serious impact on oral and overall health.
 The American Dental Association (ADA) strongly advises against any type of oral piercing.